collabdotcloud/docs.collab.cloud/docs/admin/hc7/highlights.md

 ![Highlight-Default](/assets/images/admin/highlights/highlights-default.png)

 This will add all existing community widgets into the Highlights app and you are ready to customize the Highlights application

+## Limitations for Organisation Admins

+As an Organisation Admin you are able to access and edit all communities.
+The only exception is Highlights.
+The customize button is only available to community owners.